 This course will be a skill-based course as opposed to information-based and will include role play simulations to demonstrate technique.

-Raphael E. Lapin is a Harvard-trained negotiation, mediation and communication specialist who serves as negotiation consultant to Fortune 500 corporations and governments globally.
+Raphael E. Lapin is a Harvard-trained negotiation, mediation, and communication specialist who serves as a negotiation consultant to Fortune 500 corporations and governments globally.
 He has demonstrably helped clients increase revenue and growth opportunity through optimized negotiation strategy.
 With his advanced and experienced dispute resolution skills, he has also saved both corporate clients and individuals the enormous costs of conflict and litigation.
 He is principal of Lapin Negotiation Services and Adjunct Professor of Law at Whittier School of Law where he is responsible for the negotiation and mediation programs.
-Raphael received his training at Harvard Law School and was accepted as one of only 24 candidates nationally to attend Harvard Law School's Advanced Negotiation Program, which he completed in 1996.
+Raphael received his training at Harvard Law School and was accepted as one of only 24 candidates nationally to attend Harvard Law School’s Advanced Negotiation Program, which he completed in 1996.

 ProLawCLE will seek approval of any CLE program where the registering attorney is primarily licensed with exceptions stated below.
 Application is made at the time an attorney registers for a course, therefore approval may not be received at the time of broadcasting.

 ProLawCLE does not seek approval in the state of Virginia.

 Each state has its own governing rules and regulations with regards to CLE courses and formats, therefore please contact your state MCLE regulatory entity for further details about your state’s rules.
 Please visit our State Requirements page for information regarding your state’s CLE requirements and/or contact information for your state bar.

 As stated in our Reciprocity Provision, ProLawCLE will grant credit in the following states through reciprocity, therefore direct application will not be made in these states: